 The swapping options for a PCB component can be configured in the Properties panel, which presents the properties for that component when it is selected in the design space.
 The options can be found in the Swapping Options region of the General tab.

-The Configure Swapping Information in Components dialog includes a powerful right-click menu, making it easy to quickly copy the settings from one component to another, or enable/disable multiple components with a single click.
+Use the Configure Swapping Information in Components dialog to quickly define swapping across components.
+The dialog includes a powerful right-click menu, making it very easy to quickly copy the settings from one component to another, or enable/disable multiple components in a single click.

 Interactive swapping allow pins, differential pairs, or subparts to be swapped one at a time in the PCB editor.
-The interactive swapping commands are found in the Tools » Pin/Part Swapping sub-menu.
-Once the command is selected from the menu, the pins that are available for swapping are highlighted.
+The interactive swapping commands are found in the Tools » Pin/Part Swapping sub-menu (the Interactive Pin/Net Swapping, Interactive Differential-Pair Swapping and Interactive Part Swapping commands).
+Once the command is selected from the menu, everything in the PCB design space is masked (faded), except those entities that are swappable.
+Keep an eye on the Status Bar, it will prompt you for the next action.
 The steps required to perform a swap are displayed on the status line:

 The stages of interactively part swapping the Dual 5-input NOR gate component are shown in the two images below.
 There are two subparts that can be swapped, meaning each of their five pins can be selected, as shown in the image above.
 Pin 8 is selected corresponding to the subpart U2B.
 The system then highlights the pins of subpart U2A that can be swapped.

 First image, step 1 - select a pin to be swapped, available pins will highlight.
 Second image, step 2 - select a target pin.